meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-09-advanced-function-usage/javascript-advanced-functions-generalized-map-and-reduce-lab.md

 In this case, `functionUsingCallback` will receive each of the three functions passed to it and will store those functions in `en`, `es`, and `zh`.
 Now let's call those functions.

-## Invoke a Callback from within a Function
+## Invoke a Callback from Within a Function

 ```js
 function sayHello(name = "") {